MhAlghamdi/FaceRecognition/README.md

 # FaceRecognition
-Face recognition using alternating least NMF algorithm.
+This repository contains applications for face recognition using alternating least NMF algorithm.